 Bacterial infections can take many shapes and sizes.
 First we have small intestinal bacterial overgrowth, or SIBO, which, as the name hints at, is an overgrowth of bacteria in the small intestine.
 Moving on to the large intestine we also have bacterial infections, or overgrowths known as dysbiosis (or an imbalanced gut).

 When I first started researching and writing articles here at Byron Herbalist I was very focused on the individual bugs.
-Things like Klebsiella, Escherichia coli, Citrobacter and Shigella were all on my radar as possible issues that needed to be treated.
+Things like Klebsiella, Escherichia coli, Citrobacter and others were all on my radar as possible issues that needed to be treated.
 I wasn’t alone in thinking that all of my gut symptoms could be caused by one particular bug or another.

 Since publishing these articles I have been contacted by dozens of people looking for more information on treating one bacterial infection or another.
 This article is my considered response.
 How do I look at treating bacterial infections of the gut, particularly in the large intestine (I’ll save SIBO, small intestinal bacterial overgrowth, for another day).